-A Tasmanian government move to make religious ministers mandatory reporters of child sexual abuse should also be adopted in Queensland.
+A Tasmanian government move to make religious ministers mandatory reporters of child sex abuse should also be adopted in Queensland.

 That’s the view of Brisbane compensation lawyer Trent Johnson who says the national redress scheme being adopted across Australia has highlighted an anomaly in the State and Territory laws which exempt church officials from a mandatory requirement to report any child abuse they are aware of.

 The issue came to light earlier in the year when the Archbishop of Adelaide was found guilty of concealing his knowledge of a credible complaint of child sex abuse by a 15 year old boy in the 1970s.
 Many were surprised to know that ministers and church officials in Queensland are not on the state’s list for mandatory reporting of child sex abuse.